PuppsAndPaws-Adoption-App/backend/README.md

 #### Essential User Stories:

 - [ ] The application shows the dogs available for adoption.
+- [ ] Show age of pets available for adoption.
+- [ ] Description of pets.
+- [ ] Postal code.

 #### Optional User Stories:

 - [ ] Search by postal code.
 - [ ] Search by radius of postal code.
 - [ ] List of locally available pets.
+- [ ] Link to donate to local animal shelter.
+- [ ] Report stray/abandoed animals.

 # Technologies Used
 <ul>